 Perfect Your Thermostat Settings

-Perhaps the easiest of energy efficiency tips involves optimizing your thermostat settings.
+Perhaps the easiest of summer energy efficiency tips involves optimizing your thermostat settings.
 The Department of Energy advises homeowners to set their thermostat to 78 degrees during the summer to save around 10% in utility costs every year.
 Even if 78 degrees is too hot, you’ll still see some savings by raising your thermostat’s temperature a little.
 You can save around 3% of cooling costs for every degree you go higher than 72 degrees.

 Invest in a programmable thermostat